Jesus Christ-George W. Bush missing link found?

 At 13/10, Imelda Staunton comes in second.
 Little known internationally, Staunton has suddenly become a major Best Actress Oscar contender following her tour de force in Mike Leigh’s Vera Drake, in which she plays the cuddliest little abortionist of the 1950s.

-Other top 2005 Best Actress Oscar contenders listed at readabet.com are:
+Other top (potential) 2005 Best Actress Oscar contenders listed at readabet.com are:

 - Laura Linney for Bill Condon’s Kinsey (Linney is actually a supporting player, but never mind).